 Courts have not been very consistent in analyzing the thirteen factor and deciding what constitutes an “employee” because as previously stated no one factor is determinative.
 In one case, a Texas appellate court concluded that a contract between a hospital and a recruiter was not a violation of the federal anti-kickback statute because the recruiter was an employee under the safe harbor provision.
 However, in a recent decision the Fifth Circuit held that the evidence presented did not support defendant’s affirmative defense that the individuals were bona fide employees because employer did not have sufficient control over the manner and means of the work performed by employees to characterize this as a bona fide employment relationship.
 The court held that there was no evidence that employees: (i) received any training or direction about marketing,; (ii) kept regular office hours; (iii) didn’t have offices; and (iii) the referral sources were not provided by the DME company; instead the defendants relied on her personal and professional contacts to obtains referrals.
 Thus, the DME Company did not have sufficient control over the manner and means of the work performed by defendants to amount to a bona fide employment relationship.

 The anti-kickback statute has a broad impact on health care providers business arrangements, specifically when it relates to marketing agreements, because it criminalizes the payment of any funds or benefits designed to encourage a party to a Medicare provider for services to be paid for by the Medicare program.
 Criminal penalties include fines of up to $25,000 per violation and a prison term of up to five years per violation.
 OIG may also ban providers from participating in federal healthcare programs under their exclusion authorities, and it can impose additional civil monetary penalties of up to $50,000 per violation plus an assessment of up to three times the amount of the payment.
-If you have questions or concerns regarding any aspect of the anti-kickback statute, please call attorney Juan C. Santos at Chapman Law Group.
+If you are a health care provider and have questions or concerns regarding any aspect of the anti-kickback statute, please call one of our highly skilled anti-kickback attorneys at Chapman Law Group.

 Chapman Law Group has the resources and expertise to represent you in any civil and/or criminal matter brought by the U.S. Department of Justice or the Office of the Inspector General for violations of the Anti-Kickback Statute and Stark Law.

-Chapman Law Group is a professional health care law litigation firm, with offices in Michigan and Florida (Miami, Hollywood & Sarasota).
-For over 25 years CLG has defended the rights of health care professionals, providers and corporations involved in the delivery of health care at all levels.
+Chapman Law Group is a professional health care law litigation firm, with offices in Michigan and Florida .
+For over 30 years, CLG has defended the rights of health care professionals, providers and corporations involved in the delivery of health care at all levels.
 We believe the dedicated men and women who provide health care deserve an exceptional defense when their integrity and actions are called into question.